shiueo-storage/So-DiMM/README.md

 ## 🧐 About <a name = "about"></a>
 Currently, there are various approaches in the field of dance games.
 Some involve using VR devices to move the body, while others, such as Just Dance, require holding and moving a mobile phone.
 However, we have discovered that it is possible to capture joint movements using only a webcam.
 With this in mind, we have decided to create a user-friendly and convenient dance battle app that utilizes this method.
 By using the built-in webcam, users can easily and naturally perform dance moves.

+Our project is divided into two parts: the Uploader client responsible for video uploads and the Discriminator client for dance analysis and scoring.
+If someone wants to upload their own dance, they can use the Uploader to submit their video to our server.
+On the other hand, the Discriminator client allows anyone to connect to the server from anywhere and receive scores for their dance performance.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.